Johnson County Domestic Battery Lawyer

 Johnson County has a very strict policy on domestic battery.
 An average domestic battery is a difficult thing to quantify, but in general it starts with mom and dad get into an argument and somebody is usually intoxicated, and things get out of hand.
 It can be a fight, it can be anything.
 I have seen people get a battery charge over a board game.
 People just get mad over something stupid and then next thing you know the cops get called.

 The overwhelming majority of the time, people do not intend for their spouse or their significant other to get in trouble.
 They call the cops because they think that is the right thing to do at the time.
 They are excited or they may want to put some fear into the person that has touched them.
 Unfortunately, most jurisdictions policy is; If there is any evidence of domestic battery, someone is going to jail.
 Once you are in the system, it goes from there.
+We live in a world that involves conflict and sometimes conflict gets out of hand and spills over into varying degrees of violence.
+This holds true across all walks of life and all demographics of people.

 Are Domestic Battery charges filed along with Divorce cases?

 The two go hand-in-hand sometimes but is not as common as you might think.
 In a relatively low percent of the divorces there is going to be some sort of domestic violence involved.
 However, when domestic battery occurs it can be the catalyst for ending a relationship.
 A lot of the time, a criminal offense ends up being the straw that broke the camel’s back; “he laid his hands on me” or “she laid her hands on me.”
 They talk to their families, who then encourage them to get out of an unhealthy relationship.
+Sometimes an unscrupulous spouse who is seeking to get out of a marriage will try to get their spouse charged with a crime as they see it as a strategic advantage in the divorce case.

 Can a Domestic Battery charge be used against someone falsely over things like Child Custody?

 It happens.
 Some people will try to use it as leverage.
 For example, I once had a case where it was clear that the lady was trying to manipulate the system to get her husband out of the house during the divorce proceedings.
 She wanted him out of the house.
-Since there is a local rule in Johnson County that says you cannot kick the person out of the marital residence during a divorce, the only exception to that is if there is if there is an allegation of domestic abuse.
+Since there is a local rule in Johnson County that says you cannot kick the person out of the marital residence during a divorce, the only exception to that is if there is an allegation of domestic abuse.

 In that case, both people already knew, “The marriage is over practically”.
 The husband and wife are spending the night in different rooms, different parts of the house.
 They do not talk to each other anymore, but they are still living together while a divorce is in the process.
 Then one of the parties decides, “I want to do whatever I can to get this person out of their house.”
 They go to their divorce lawyer and the divorce lawyer says, “Well, you can’t.
 The only way that’s ever going to happen is if there is a domestic abuse allegation”.
 Next thing you know, very conveniently, there is an allegation of domestic abuse.